 The weather, the colours and the smells are all intoxicating and the people are warm and friendly.

-Equity Point in Marrakech is a real oasis of calm amidst the bustling medina by the main square (Jemaa el Fna), and it has a pool which was incredible for cooling down after a hot day’s outing.
-Guests of the hostel frequently stay longer than they plan to, which is a sure sign of a good hostel, and the atmosphere is friendly and communal.
-The hostel is larger than it first appears and the hidden rooftop terrace provides a place for travellers to sit and watch the sun go down.
-For all of this the price is really quite remarkable.
+My friend and I stayed in hostels in Marrakech and Essaouira.
+Both were excellent and really affordable.
+Equity Point in Marrakech is a real oasis of calm amidst the bustling medina by the main square (Jemaa el Fna).
+It encases a pool, which was perfect for cooling down after a hot day’s outing.
+Guests of the hostel frequently stay longer than they plan to, a sure sign of a good hostel, and the atmosphere is friendly and communal.
+Equity Point is larger than it first appears, and the hidden rooftop terrace provides a place for travellers to sit and watch the sun go down.

 While Marrakech is the perfect place for exploring souks and buying gifts from the bustling street stalls, Essaouira is a relaxing getaway on the coast.
 In Essaouira, you can buy local goods, but the selling style is less confrontational and the food has a stronger French influence than that of Marrakech.
-You can walk out onto the battlements that surround the city and watch waves crash against the rocks, or you can wander down to the port in the morning and watch local fisherman bring in their catches while the stray cats scratch around for scraps.
+You can walk out onto the battlements that surround the city and watch waves crash against the rocks, or wander down to the port in the morning and watch local fisherman bring in their catches while the stray cats scratch around for scraps.

 Have you been to Morocco?
 Where would you recommend?
 If you haven’t been, where would you most like to go?